GAM-team/GAM/wiki/Groups-Membership.md

 * `suspended` - Clear only suspended members
 * `notarchived` - Clear only non-archived members
 * `archived` - Clear only archived users
-* `notsuspended notarchived` - Do not clear suspended and archived members
+* `notsuspended notarchived` - Clear non-suspended and non-archived members
-* `suspended archived` - Clear suspended and archived members
-* `notsuspended archived` - Do not clear archived members
-* `suspended notarchived` - Do not clear suspended members

 Members that have met the above qualifications to be cleared can be further qualifed by their email address.
 * `emailclearpattern <REMatchPattern>` - Members with email addresses that match `<REMatchPattern>` will be cleared; others will be retained